Epitome87/Javascript-Bootcamp-Journey/README.md

 ### The Process.cwd Function

 We often don't use the "." path shortcut that often.
 We use a built-in function of Node that belongs to another Standard Library module: `process.cwd()` provided by the Process library.
-Note that cwd stantds for "Current Working Directory."
+Note that cwd stands for "Current Working Directory."
 Although it means the same thing as the "." syntax, it's a lot more reliable and cross-platform friendly.

-Note: The Process module is provided automatically into the global scope of every project -- does not need to be reuqired!
+Note: The Process module is provided automatically into the global scope of every project -- does not need to be required!
 This is one of the few modules that behaves in this way.

 ### Running a Node Program as an Executable